Jeanne de Clisson: Execution

-This execution shocked the nobility as the evidence of guilt was not publicly demonstrated, and the process of desecrating/exposing a body was reserved mainly for low-class criminals.
-This execution was judged harshly by Jean Froissart and his contemporaries.
+This execution shocked the nobility, as the evidence of guilt was not publicly demonstrated and the process of desecrating/exposing a body was reserved mainly for low-class criminals.
+The execution was judged harshly by Jean Froissart and his contemporaries.

+Evading arrest

-On 26 August 1343, for her attempted bribery of the king's sergeant, Jeanne was charged with the crime of Lèse-majesté, subsequently sentenced to banishment and confiscation of her property.
-She managed to evade arrest as she was being protected by Jean de Clisson, Olivier's eldest son; Guilaume Bérard, Jeanne's squire and valet; Guionnet de Fay; and Guillaume Denart.
+On 26 August 1343, for her attempted bribery of the King's sergeant, Jeanne was also charged with the crime of lèse-majesté and subsequently sentenced to banishment, with confiscation of her property.

+Head on the pike

 Jeanne took her two young sons, Olivier and Guillaume, from Clisson to Nantes, to show them the head of their father displayed at the Sauvetout gate.

-Jeanne, enraged by her husband's execution, swore retribution against the French King, Philip VI, and Charles de Blois.
+Jeanne, enraged by her husband's execution, swore retribution against King Philip VI and Charles de Blois.
 She considered their actions a cowardly murder.

 Piracy and later life

-After the execution of Olivier, Jeanne sold the de Clisson estates, raised a force of about 400 loyal men and started attacking French forces in Brittany.
+After Olivier's execution, Jeanne sold the de Clisson estates, raised a force of about 400 loyal men, and started attacking French forces in Brittany.
 Jeanne is said to have attacked: